Guide on How to Fix Error COde 29

 Access the Device Manager and the properties to identify problematic drivers.
 Problematic drivers are normally displayed with a yellow exclamation mark.

-Once you have spotted problematic drivers, simply update new drivers to resolve.
-Though there is nothing technical about it but it may be time consuming.
+Once you have spotted problematic drivers, simply update new drivers to resolve them.
+Though there is nothing technical about it but it may be time-consuming.

 Method 5 – Install Driver Assist to Update Drivers Automatically and Regularly

 A good alternative to manual driver update is DriverFIX.
 Simply download and install DriverFIX on your PC to update all problematic drivers in seconds.
 This is a cutting-edge program designed to resolve all kinds of device driver problems.

 It is user-friendly and compatible with all Windows versions.